Charity Streaming: A New Way To Help Children in Poverty

 Gamers, streamers and content creators across the world are participating in charity streaming, where they are using their time and talent to raise money for causes they are passionate about in partnership with their favorite nonprofit organizations — including Compassion.

-Continue Reading ›What Does It Mean To Be “A Man After My Own Heart”?
+What Does “A Man After My Own Heart” Mean?

 While the phrase “a man after my own heart” has grown to be a common idiom, it originates in the Bible.
 Let’s take a look at what it means to be a person after God’s heart, like King David in the Bible, and what it can teach us about helping children living in poverty.